- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 - The complainant suffers from mental or physical disability, and the suspect was aware of the fact or had reason to know the status of the complainant during the commission of the offense.

-- The suspect has a power relationship with the victim, such as the teacher-student or warder-inmate relationship.
+- The suspect has a power relationship with the victim, such as a teacher-student or warder-inmate relationship.
 This includes workers under any capacity in a school where the victim is a student or a children’s facility where the victim is a resident.

-Penalties for Second Degree Criminal Sexual Conduct
+Penalties for Second-Degree Criminal Sexual Conduct

 2nd degree CSC is a serious felony, punishable by a maximum of 15 years in prison, upon conviction.
 Additionally, if the offense involved sexual contact with a victim under the age of 13, while the offender was over 17 years of age or more, the offender will be subjected to a lifetime of electronic monitoring.